AdobeDocs/commerce-operations.en/README.md

    * [Product availability tables](https://experienceleague.adobe.com/docs/commerce-operations/release/product-availability.html): `/jekyll/_data/product-availability.yml`
    * [System requirements tables](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/system-requirements.html): `/jekyll/_data/system-requirements.yml`

-1. Use the existing YAML structure to create new entries.
+1. Use the existing YAML structure to create entries.

-   For example, to add a new version of Adobe Commerce to the product availability tables, add the following to each entry in the `extensions` and `services` sections of the `/jekyll/_data/product-availability.yml` file (modify version numbers as needed):
+   For example, to add a version of Adobe Commerce to the product availability tables, add the following to each entry in the `extensions` and `services` sections of the `/jekyll/_data/product-availability.yml` file (modify version numbers as needed):

    ```
    support: